meister03/discord-cross-hosting/README.md

 ### 3.1.
 How many processes are needed?
 * There will be 3 important files: Bridge (`Server.js`), Cluster (`Cluster.js`), Bot (`Bot.js`)
 ### 3.2 Bridge:
-* The Bridge is the main unit, which calculates the ShardList, receives the requests and sends the responses (BroadcastEval).
+* The Bridge is the main unit, which calculates the ShardList, receives the requests and sends the responses (`broadcastEval()`).
 * The Bridge should run 24/7 as it is required for the communication between the Clusters and the Bot.
 * Start the Bridge with `node Server.js` and you will receive some Debug Messages in your Console Bridge | Server.js